 The first thing students should do when they get to campus is look out for sustainability events during Welcome Week.
 Every year, we introduce students to our programs and initiatives during fall Welcome Day.
 We take students on a green tour of campus and orient them on how to travel around the city by bike.
 Students can also find various communities interested in sustainability and relevant topics during Club Fest.

 Those who choose to live on campus should consider applying for the EcoReps program.
 This program allows students to educate themselves and fellow residents about sustainability at NYU.
-The very first program the EcoReps run is the Green Room Pledge, where residents can make a commitment to live sustainably in on-campus housing.
+The Green Room Pledge, where residents can make a commitment to live sustainably in on-campus housing, is the very first program the EcoReps run.
 Throughout the year, the EcoReps spearhead activities like the Zero Waste Challenge, where students put all of their nonrecyclable trash in a plastic bag that they then carry around for an entire week; NYUnplugged, an inter-residence hall energy conservation challenge; and the Green Apple Move Out, a campus-wide spring cleaning during which students donate unwanted items to Goodwill.